 - You’re looking for an upscale boutique hotel.

-9. Chinatown and Lower East Side, Where to Stay in New York on Budget
+9. Chinatown and Lower East Side, best area in New York for Asian cusines

 Chinatown and the Lower East Side of Manhattan are two neighboring districts just to the north of The Financial Center at the bottom tip of the island.
 They’re very different in atmosphere though, with a vibrant clash of cultures and an alluring and exciting melting pot feel.